defano/wyldcard/README.md

 Every part maintains a set of _properties_ that describe its look-and-feel (like its size, location and style).
 Modifying a part's properties changes the way the part looks and behaves.

-WyldCard treats properties as "first class" containers that can be accessed in whole or by chunk as an expression.
-HyperCard was not quite so flexible; properties always had to be read using the `get` command and written using the `put` command.

 Parts may be addressed in HyperTalk by their name, number, or ID, and a part can refer to itself as `me`.
-(Use the "Button Info..." and "Field Info..." commands from the "Objects" to view the name, number and ID assigned to a part.)
-You can refer to buttons and fields on other cards, other backgrounds, or even in other stacks, too (for example, `get the width of card button "Push Me" of card 3 of background id 2 of stack "Cool Stuff"`).
+You can refer to buttons and fields on other cards, other backgrounds, or even in other stacks, too.
+For example, `get the width of card button "Push Me" of card 3 of background id 2 of stack "Cool Stuff"`.

 ### Part IDs